istamosh/refresh-repo/c/README.md

 Shortcut:
 - CTRL + ALT + N : Run the code
 - CTRL + ALT + M : Stop running code

+Instructions:
+- printf("Hello"); : print a text on screen
+-

+String properties:
+- \n : new line
+- %s : placeholder for string variable (will be replaced with assigned string)
+- %d : integer placeholder

+More explanation:
+- printf variable placeholder must be ordered otherwise it would not print properly. (printf("%s %d", string, int);)